 WEAR UPDATE 11/2/2022: I first got my Mizzles in late 2019 and it’s finally time to break them out again now that the weather is getting cooler and wetter.
 I wore my Mizzles again last week and I’m still really digging them.
 Super cozy and comfy.

 “Sweatpants for your feet.”

 That’s how I describe what it’s like wearing my Mizzle Runner-Ups.
 They’re seriously cozy.
-I find myself constantly reaching for them when I head out to get coffee or run errands around NYC.
+I find myself constantly reaching for them when I head out to get coffee or run errands around NYC during the cold months.

 And since they’re water-resistant I don’t have to worry about wearing these bad boys in the rain.
 Ok, they’re not completely 100% waterproof (i.e. you shouldn’t step in huge puddles) but they do a nice job for day-to-day urban wear/travel.

 I also appreciate how Allbirds uses sustainable materials and they’ve gone 100% carbon neutral in 2019 so that’s a nice bonus.

 Allbirds also gives you a 30-day return policy so you can test them out for a month and send them back if they don’t work out.

 Style & Mizzle Runners vs Runner-Ups

 Alright.
 Let’s start with a quick note about the style of the Mizzle and the difference between the Runners and the Runner-Ups.